-A 27-hour certificate in Paralegal Studies is available to the student who already has a baccalaureate degree.
+A 27-hour certificate in Paralegal Studies is available to students who already have a baccalaureate degree.
 Students need above-average writing skills.
 All students must pass ENG 099 Writing Proficiency Examination during their first semester.
 Those who do not pass the Writing Proficiency Examination must take ENG 299 Composition Skills the following semester.